Aldo Miccio: Background

-In 2016 Miccio relocated to the Central Coast in Sydney, Australia with his family.
+Miccio is married to Kimberley and has three children.
+He was born in Nelson, New Zealand in 1971, he left New Zealand in 2016 and now calls the Central Coast in Sydney, Australia home.

 Career

 In 1993 Miccio was chief representative officer in China for a multinational textile company. and in 1994 became in inaugural member of the New Zealand Shanghai business forum.

 Miccio moved to Australia and in 1995 became General Manager of the clothing division an Australian giftware company.
 In 1998 he began his own clothing and giftware company, Bissi, which now has offices in Sydney, Melbourne, Hong Kong and Xiamen, China.
 In 2009 he sold Bissi to a Chinese company, but remains a Director.
 He met and married his wife while working in Australia.

 He is also a Director of AAPI Limited, and his cousin Anthony Romano is the other Director of the company.

-Miccio is beneficiary of the April Trust.

 Miccio was a trustee of the Summit Nelson Tasman Rescue Helicopter until 2016, a founding member of the Nelson Bays Community Foundation, (Nelson's first community endowments trust), Trustee and Deputy Chair of Nelson Tasman Hospice.

 From August 2012 – July 2014 Miccio was Chairman and Co-Director of NZ Inc Shop, an entity offering exporters of New Zealand-made products the opportunity to sell their goods to China.

 Miccio is a Director of Trafalgar Events, formed in 2016, the entity responsible for bringing the first NRL trial match to Nelson's Trafalgar Park, between New Zealand Vodafone Warriors and St George Illawarra Dragons.
 Following this event, the entity hosted the first A league football match in Nelson, the Wellington Phoenix versus the Central Coast Mariners.
 Trafalgar Events was also behind a new Nelson festival, SNAPAFEST, combining seafood, music and arts, with the inaugural event taking place in September 2016.

 He was appointed General Manager at Cooper Watkinson Textiles in October 2014, and in 2017 became Managing Director at Kela Charms Pty Ltd.

-In 2005 Miccio was winner of Papal award for outstanding contributions to product development and international distribution.